erikcameron/maxine/README.md

 ## What's new

+- _1.1.0_ `Maxine.Workflow`-- builds on the existing Ecto integration
+to give easy per-event and per-state filter and validation behavior
 - _1.0.1_ Inevitable bugfix after hasty release
 - **Version 1.0 is out, with a breaking change to the Ecto integration.** The function formerly known as `cast_state/4` is now